charlie-vf/the-hobbit-game/README.md

 Following the final battle, the program will game over.
 The User has the option to try again, or to quit the game.
 If the User chooses to play again, their inventory will be emptied.
-The clear_terminal function rolls the text up to the top of the screen so it looks tidy for the User to replay the game.
+The clear_terminal function empties the terminal so it is tidy for the User to play again.

 ![Game Over](docs/game-over.png)